Fast quantum subroutines for the simplex method: Quantum implementation: overview

-A quantum RAM (qRAM) is a quantum-accessible form of storage that allows for querying a superposition of addresses.
-In particular, given a qRAM that stores the classical vector $v_j \in \R^{2^q}$, and a quantum state $\sum_{j=0}^{2^q-1} \alpha_j \ket{j}$, we assume that we can perform the following mapping in time $O(q)$:
+A quantum RAM (QRAM) is a quantum-accessible form of storage that allows for querying a superposition of addresses.
+Given a QRAM that stores the classical vector $v_j \in \R^{2^q}$, and a quantum state $\sum_{j=0}^{2^q-1} \alpha_j \ket{j}$, we can perform the following mapping in time $\tilde{O}(1)$: